Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 GET /api/jobs List recent jobs (includes metadata_source for provenance)

-GET /api/jobs/downloadable Paginated list of all completed jobs available to save to device (?page=1&per_page=50)
+GET /api/jobs/downloadable Paginated list of completed jobs available to save to device (?page=1&per_page=50)

 GET /api/jobs/{id} Get job status (includes metadata_source)

-GET /api/jobs/{id}/download Download the audio file to the browser (completed jobs only; accepts ?api_key= for browser-native downloads)
+GET /api/jobs/{id}/download Download the audio file to browser (completed jobs only; accepts ?api_key= for browser-native downloads)

 POST /api/jobs/{id}/retry Retry a failed download